 Years ago, Eliot Cowan was identified as having a soul calling to the Huichol path.
-He completed his apprenticeship and has been offering traditional Huichol healing ever since.
+Once he completed his apprenticeship he offered traditional Huichol healing to many grateful clients.

 Huichol medicine is deeply effective in our culture.
 It nourishes body and spirit in ways much needed by modern Western people.